Copy and paste the below script into your own website or blog to embed this book.

 The old man shook his head somberly.
 "Circulation ceases first at the outer edges.
 It will take a while yet for the decay to reach the heart.
 That is, the apparent, obvious-to-all decay, as distinct from the inner decay that is an old story of some fifteen centuries."

-Isaac Asimov began his Foundation series at the age of 21, not realizing that it would one day be considered a cornerstone of science fiction.
-During his legendary career, Asimov penned over 470 books on subjects ranging from science to Shakespeare to history, though he was most loved for his award-winning science fiction sagas, which include the Robot, Empire, and Foundation series.
-Named a Grand Master of Science Fiction by the Science Fiction and Fantasy Writers of America, Asimov entertained and educated readers of all ages for close to five decades.
-He died, at the age 72, in April 1992.
+Isaac Asimov began his Foundation series at the age of twenty-one, not realizing that it would one day be considered a cornerstone of science fiction.
+During his legendary career, Asimov penned more than 470 books on subjects ranging from science to Shakespeare to history, though he was most loved for his award-winning science-fiction sagas, which include the Robot, Galactic Empire, and Foundation series.
+Named a Grand Master of Science Fiction by the Science Fiction Writers of America, Asimov entertained and educated readers of all ages for close to five decades.
+He died in 1992.